gacyap/dotfiles/README.md

 dotfiles
 ============

-## choose your .bashrc
-.bashrc.Linux or .bashrc.OSX

-You should change filename extension. ex. $ mv .bashrc.Linux .bashrc

 ## dotfiles
 This is the base set of config files, or "dotfiles", used on MakerSquare lab machines.
 This repo is formatted to work correctly with the homesick gem.